davehtaylor/linked_list/README.md

 - Creating the list
 - Appending elements
 - Prepending elements
+- Returning the list length
+- Concatenating two lists
-- Counting the number of elements in the list
+- Reversing the list
 - Counting occurrences of a specific value
 - Printing specific element in the list
 - Printing all elements in the list forward or in reverse
-- Concatenate two lists
 - Deleting the first node
 - Deleting the last node
 - Deleting arbitrary elements